-Cozy Home for Christmas & New Years Eve
+Cozy Home Mosaic Designs for Christmas & New Years Eve

 Nothing says holidays better than a cozy home.
 To make your home feel cozy, decorations are key, but you can go a step further by using seasonal art and home decor.
-Of course, there are multiple ways to achieve this, but there is just one option that will both suit any architectural style and show off your artistic flair: mosaics.
-Better still, the possibilities for incorporating mosaics into your home to create cozy modern decor are almost endless.
+Of course, there are multiple ways to achieve this, but there is just one option that will both suit any architectural style and show off your artistic flair: mosaic designs.
+Better still, the possibilities for incorporating mosaic designs into your home to create cozy modern decor are almost endless.

 House to Home